JackPomiSoftware/UACQuickAccess/README.md

 UAC QuickAccess is a small software tool that allows you to manage the User Account Control, a feature that prevents user from opening suspicious programs.
 [Watch preview video.]

+WARNING: The program may take up to 10 seconds to load on older systems.
+The reason is unknown.

 ## UAC Settings

 Shows standard settings of UAC, similar to those seen in Control Panel.